mpkondrashin/tmdetect/README.md

 Three utilities are offered:
 1. **Convert** - convert CSV file containing indicators of particular (see below) format to the one that is supported by Apex Central to import.
 This utility does not filter anything.
 2. **Filter** - filter special format CSV file with indicators and save to another CSV file to be imported to Apex Central
-3. **Acentral** - filter indicators alredy stored in Apex Central
+3. **ACentral** - filter indicators alredy stored in Apex Central

 **Filter** utility can be used not to put hashes of the files into Apex Central list of indicators that are detected by Trend Micro to the moment of this utility run. **ACentral** can be run on regular bases to cleanup Apex Central list of indicators by removing hashes of detected files.
-If amount of indicators to put is not very big, then all of these indicators can be put into the Apex Central onle **ACentral** can be used
+If amount of indicators to put is not very big, then all of these indicators can be put into the Apex Central only **ACentral** can be used

 To use this tool effectivly, it is recommended to buy subsrciption to Virus Total service as this removes limitations of free tire Public API.